 Charles Darwin University (CDU) is a finalist in a number of award categories at this year’s Northern Territory Training Awards.

-The awards, hosted by the Department of Employment, Education and Training (DEET), honours and celebrates outstanding achievements in the vocational education and training (VET) sector in both student and organisational categories.
+The Northern Territory Training Awards, hosted by the Department of Employment, Education and Training (DEET), honours and celebrates outstanding achievements in the vocational education and training (VET) sector in both student and organisational categories.

 CDU, a finalist in the organisational category of Training Provider of the Year, will compete with a number of other training providers for the coveted award.

-VET lecturers, Judith Trezise and Robert Schwerdt are both finalists in the 2007 VET Teacher/Trainer of the Year Award.
+VET lecturers, Amanda Cawthorne-Crosby, Ty Lee and Nick Desilva, are all finalists in the 2006 VET Teacher/Trainer of the Year Award.

 The VET Teacher/Trainer of the Year Award recognises excellence and innovation in achieving significantly improved outcomes for Territory students by outstanding teachers, teams and schools.

-The 2007 DEET Northern Territory Training Awards is a state-wide competition which draws nominations from training providers all over the Territory.
+The 2006 DEET Northern Territory Training Awards are a state-wide competition which draws nominations from training providers all over the Territory.